 - Our federal school code is 003705.

-If you have not previously done so, we urge you to obtain an FSA User ID and Password, and you can do so here.
-If you are a dependent student, one of your parents will also need to obtain a FSA User ID and password.
+If you have not previously done so, we urge you to obtain an FSA User ID and Password, you can obtain or reset yours on the FSA ID site.
+If you are a dependent student, at least one of your parents will also need to obtain a FSA User ID and password.
 Your FSA User ID and Password can be used to make any needed FAFSA corrections and to monitor your status with federal aid programs.
 You will also be able to use it to sign certain Master Promissory Notes for loans.

 Applications received after the April 15th deadline WILL NOT be guaranteed grant consideration.
 Funds are LIMITED, so apply on time!

-There are several records you should have on hand when completing the FAFSA.
-These are not necessarily documents that we will need at William and Mary.
-Do Not send forms unless William and Mary has requested them as the type of documents we may need are changing.
+There are several records you, ideally, should have on hand when you file the FAFSA.
+These are not necessarily documents that we will need for our review, but what you need to reference while completing the FAFSA.
+Do Not send forms or documents unless William & Mary has requested them.
 These are documents that will assist you with answering the FAFSA questions.

 - Your federal income tax return and, depending on your status as a dependent or independent student, that of your parents or spouse.
 Do not send state tax returns.
 Even if you filed electronically, you must still sign the copy of the taxes that you send to us.